MofoMojo/ValheimMods/MMRandomStartPosition/ReadMe.txt

-﻿MofoMojo's Random First Spawn Start Position v1.3
+﻿MofoMojo's Random First Spawn Start Position v1.4

+Please update to 1.4 (See Known Issues)

 Are you interested in a potentially real challenge?
 Care if you spawn on the middle of a small island in the map?